Marvel’s Spider-Man review — Spidey’s best game yet

 Repetition

-Most quest and side actives offer unique content, but each district randomly spawns crime actives.
+Most side actives offer original content, and each district spawns random crime activities.
 At first, these seem to come in a lot of variety.
-You’ll have to stop a break-in, free drivers from a car wreck, or even stop a get-away vehicle.
-But you’ll begin to do repeat a lot of these activities.
+You’ll have to stop a break-in, free drivers from a car wreck, or even stop a getaway vehicle.
+But you’ll begin to do repeat a lot of these.
 Even Spider-Man’s usually endearing quips become repetitive after the seventh time you’ve stopped a mugging.

 Thankfully, these crime activities aren’t the extent of side missions in the game.
 You’ll also be taking pictures of landmarks, protecting scientific research stations, and even capturing pigeons.
 And the way these crimes pop out at seemingly random times does feel organic and helps give you the feeling of a crime-fighter having to stop everything and attend to a nearby crisis.
 They just get a little old toward the later part of the game.